migibert/migibert.github.io/content/posts/bjj-toc.md

 Examining BJJ through the Theory of Constraints presents an intriguing way to analyze positional control, leverage, and adaptability.
 Some potential areas of focus include:

-1. **Identifying Key Constraints** – Understanding which constraints are most limiting in a given exchange can provide insight into positional dynamics.
+1. **Identifying Key Constraints**: Understanding which constraints are most limiting in a given exchange can provide insight into positional dynamics.
 Is an opponent’s frame preventing movement?
 Is their posture allowing them to escape?

-2. **Noticing Patterns** – Since constraints influence movement, observing how they create predictable reactions may reveal strategic openings.
+2. **Noticing Patterns**: Since constraints influence movement, observing how they create predictable reactions may reveal strategic openings.
 If an opponent relies heavily on framing, breaking the frame might significantly alter the situation.

-3. **Recognizing Trade-offs** – Every constraint imposed also affects the person applying it.
+3. **Recognizing Trade-offs**: Every constraint imposed also affects the person applying it.
 Reflecting on potential vulnerabilities could lead to better decision-making in different scenarios.

-4. **Adapting Dynamically** – Since every constraint creates a reaction, the ability to readjust and shift based on an opponent’s response seems to be an important part of BJJ.
+4. **Adapting Dynamically**: Since every constraint creates a reaction, the ability to readjust and shift based on an opponent’s response seems to be an important part of BJJ.

 ### Conclusion